jeertmans/selsearch/INSTALL.md

 ## (Optional) Install XSel

-As most MacOS distrubutions (can) use X, it is recommended to install [XSel](https://formulae.brew.sh/formula/xsel) as it provides the best experience.
+As MacOS distrubutions (can) use X, it is recommended to install [XSel](https://formulae.brew.sh/formula/xsel) as it provides the best experience.

 ## Known Issues